kayla-lixinyi/Summer-Project-Advanced-and-Interpretable-Unsupervised-Learning/README.md

 <img src="/ReadMe_Images/bokeh_plot_2_1.png" alt="Rmin plotting" width="200"/>

 However, there are also some limitations on the current plotting methods with Bokeh.
-For high dimensional datasets. for example 3D dataset, Bokeh has some limitations on repsenting the scatters more tridimensionally.
-It is expected in the fucture work that working out another plotting method to provide users a more intuitive to eveluate the clusterring result.
+For high dimensional datasets, for example three-dimensional datasets, there are limitations on the current plotting methods on repsenting the scatters more tridimensionally.
+It is expected in the fucture work that working out other plotting method than Bokeh to provide users a more intuitive to eveluate the clusterring result.